carpentries/instructor-training/episodes/18-management.md

 >>  done.
 This allows each instructor to set up their partner's material
 >>  without covering it themselves.
 >>
->>- Whenever possible, the person who isn't teaching should stay engaged
+>>- Whenever possible, the person who is not teaching should stay engaged
 >>  with the class.
 Monitor the shared notes, keep an eye
 >>  on the learners to see who's struggling, jot down some feedback to
 >>  give your teaching partner at the next break - anything that
->>  contributes to the lesson is better than anything that doesn't.
+>>  contributes to the lesson is better than anything that does not.
 It's
 >>  easier for the other instructor to take a break to catch up on outside
 >>  work (like email) if there are at least
 >>  three instructors or sufficient helpers to make sure that the main